EricApgar/live-speech-to-text/README.md

 # Requirements

 ## Microphone Setup
 On Windows, there was no additional setup required beyond connecting a recording device.
-On the Raspberry Pi, there was additional setup required to connect and specify the recording HAT.
+On Linux (Raspberry pi, etc.), there's some additional setup required to connect and specify the recording HAT.
 For details on setting up recording devices on the RPi, see [this wiki](https://github.com/EricApgar/raspberry-pi-how-to/wiki/Audio-Recording-Basics).

 ## Software